Anagrams in Python

 return anagrams

-We use a for loop to go through each word in the list to verify which one is an anagram for the first value passed to the function.
+Use a Python for loop to go through each word in the list to verify which one is an anagram for the first value (string) passed to the function.

 Let’s test this function to see if it returns the expected results…